 Welcome Back Wolves!
-This is my fifth year teaching 6th grade math at Canyon Springs.
-I received my bachelor's degree in Elementary Education from Oakland University in Rochester, Michigan in 2013.
+This is my sixth year teaching 6th grade math at Canyon Springs.
+I received my bachelor's degree in Elementary Education from Oakland University in Rochester, Michigan and am currently working on my master's degree at GCU.
 I have endorsements in both math and language arts.
 I lived in Michigan for 22 years before moving to Anthem, AZ to continue my adventure in education.
 In my spare time I love sports, shopping, and Starbucks!

 Together, with your support, we'll have a phenomenal 6th grade year!